agi-now/docs/index.md

 ### 2.1 Dealing With Ambiguity

 One of the historic challenges algorithmic models grappled with was ambiguity.
-The idea is to craft an algorithm capable of processing ambiguity with the same depth and nuance as human cognition.
-By weaving in elements of context and real-world knowledge, the AI could potentially offer a richer, more comprehensive understanding of its environment.
+People can deal with ambiguity by relaying on common-sense knowledge, which is not available to computers easily.
+Our idea is to fix this by creating an algorithm capable of processing ambiguity with the same depth and nuance as human cognition by weaving in elements of context and real-world knowledge.

 ### 2.2 Conceptual Processing and Learning